nextcloud/documentation/admin_manual/maintenance/backup.rst

 Backup Folders
 --------------

-Simply copy your config, data and theme folders (or even your whole Nextcloud install and data folder) to a place outsid of your Nextcloud environment.
+Simply copy your config, data and theme folders (or even your whole Nextcloud install and data folder) to a place outside of your Nextcloud environment.
 You could use this command::

     rsync -Aax nextcloud/ nextcloud-dirbkp_`date +"%Y%m%d"`/